vladstefanovich/eecs3311/README.md

 >This class focused on various design principles and design by contracts.
 >Different designs were taught throughout the course and with them principles of good design.
 >The variety of concepts learned include Generics, Iterator, Composite Pattern, Vistor Pattern, State Pattern, and Observer Pattern.
->Eiffel was chosen by the department for its ease of writing these contracts using ensure and require statements to check preconditions and postconditions.
+>Eiffel was chosen by the department for its ease of writing these contracts using require and ensure statements to check preconditions and postconditions respectively.
 >
 >Lab 4 was used as a base for the Project and was modified to accomodate new features and user commands.
 >